imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_imcms_client_demo.rst

     ./startup.sh

-Open iVIS Сlient in your browser: http://localhost:8080/client.
+Open iVIS ?lient in your browser: http://localhost:8080/client.

 Login: admin

 Password: password

 .. note::
 Default installations of the iVIS Server and iVIS Client have configured client in the database.
     You can read more about it `here </en/latest/api/authorization.html>`_.

 If you see this image, everything is good, congratulations!